 Conclusion

-If you have already broken 100 in golf, that means there is no significant error in your basics.
-What you need to do now is to level up your game by following a few steps.
-That’s what we have tried to put together in this article.
+Reaching the milestone of consistently scoring below 90 in golf is a realistic goal for those who have already broken 100 in golf.
+And if you have already broken 100, that means there is no significant error in your basics.
+What you need to do now is to level up your game by following a few tips.
+That’s what we have put together in this article.

-Feel free to leave questions in the comments section to clarify your confusion.
-We would love to help you.
-Also, let us know your everyday process.
-It would be our pleasure to be a part of your breaking 90 journeys.
+Feel free to leave any question in the comments section.
+It would be our pleasure to be a part of your breaking 90 journey.

 Happy golfing!